History of Handweaving

 8. – Weaving Changed As Society Changed

 The history of weaving is also interwoven into the history of society and how the world changed.
-One of these great changes that took place in Europe was the industrial revolution.
+One of these great changes that took place in Europe was the Industrial Revolution.

 Factories in Europe started weaving fabric in 1785.
-Jacquard looms were invented in 1803; the Jacquard loom’s allowed for punch cards to be programmed, which enabled the looms to weave more complicated and interesting patterns on the fabric.
+Jacquard looms were invented in 1803; the Jacquard looms allowed for punch cards to be programmed, which enabled the looms to weave more complicated and interesting patterns on the fabric.

-All of these industrial changes also changed how people began to purchase cloth and fabric.
+These industrial changes also changed how people began to purchase cloth and fabric.
 They no longer needed to weave them by hand; now, they could buy the fabric to make their clothes.

 When you look at the history of weaving, you will see that weaving is intertwined with changes taking place in society.
 The industrial revolution is a perfect example of this and how it changed how cloth was woven, manufactured, and sold.